hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

 (Developers: add your notes here as part of your pull requests whenever possible)

-Deterministic Masternode Lists
+Deterministic Gamemaster Lists
 ------------------------------

-hemis v6.0.0 introduces on-chain consensus for masternode lists, which allow for deterministic quorum derivation, implementing Dash's [DIP-0003](https://github.com/dashpay/dips/blob/master/dip-0003.md).
+hemis v6.0.0 introduces on-chain consensus for gamemaster lists, which allow for deterministic quorum derivation, implementing Dash's [DIP-0003](https://github.com/dashpay/dips/blob/master/dip-0003.md).

-In the previous masternode system, each node needed to maintain their own individual masternode list with P2P messages, thus discrepancies might occur, for example, due to a different order of message reception.
+In the previous gamemaster system, each node needed to maintain their own individual gamemaster list with P2P messages, thus discrepancies might occur, for example, due to a different order of message reception.
-Deterministic Masternode lists are lists of masternodes, built at every block, relying only on on-chain data (previous list, and transactions included in the current block).
+Deterministic Gamemaster lists are lists of gamemasters, built at every block, relying only on on-chain data (previous list, and transactions included in the current block).
-All nodes derive (and verify) their masternode lists independently, from the same on-chain transactions, thus they immediately reach consensus on the tier-two state (number of masternodes, properties and status of each one).
+All nodes derive (and verify) their gamemaster lists independently, from the same on-chain transactions, thus they immediately reach consensus on the tier-two state (number of gamemasters, properties and status of each one).

-Masternodes are "registered" by special transactions called ProTx, and removed only by spending the collateral.
+Gamemasters are "registered" by special transactions called ProTx, and removed only by spending the collateral.
 A ProTx either creates a 10000-HMS collateral as tx output, or includes a reference to an unspent 10000-HMS utxo on chain (and a proof of ownership).
 See PR [#2267](https://github.com/hemis-Project/hemis/pull/2267) for more information.